 Ensure the Pavers Are Salt Tested

-Before you go ahead and purchase a paver, you need to check whether it is suitable for use in the pool area.
+Before you go ahead and purchase pavers, Aviara Pavers recommends that you check whether the specific pavers you want are suitable for being by the pool.
 It is because many stones and materials are unsuitable for use as they tend to get spoiled if they come into contact with the harsh acids or minerals commonly found in pool water.
 The best pavers for use in a pool area should not only be resistant to chlorine and other salts found in pool water but also are capable of withstanding heavy traffic.
 This is the reason why sandstone, despite its natural beauty, is unsuitable for use near the pool as it is porous and allows water with dissolved salts to seep in, which results in its deterioration.

 Select a Coping Profile That Is High on Safety yet Complements the Pool Design